MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 You can use any text editor you feel comfortable with, for example the [Atom editor](https://atom.io/), [WebStorm](https://www.jetbrains.com/webstorm/) or just your simple old NotePad (on Windows) or TextEdit (on Mac).
 It really depends on your own preference and what you want from your text editor.

-Let’s start by making a folder on your computer and name it **portfolio**.
+Start by creating a new repository with [this link.](https://classroom.github.com/assignment-invitations/a2a6b017c6cfb6484835403ea4c02305) Clone your new repository to your machine.
 Inside it, let’s create an HTML file and name it **index.html**.
 Depending on your text editor, specifying a file with **.html** will activate syntax highlighting while you are writing the code, which makes it easier to read and work with.

 > [info]
 > **To boilerplate or not to boilerplate?**